mnpham2101/ProgrammingPractice/5. Graph/BFS_CountSubIslands/Explanation.md

     The 2 sub-islands are at left corner `[4][0]` and right corner `[4][4]
     ```

-    * each BFS2 run, while the stack is not empty, processes a single island.
+    * each BFS2 run, while the stack is not empty, processes a single sub-island.